ima-eky/100-days-of-code-course/README.md

     git checkout -b <branch-name>
     ```

+- Open the folder for the intended day
+- Check existing scripts in the projects directory.
 - Edit the code and add to the respective folder in the projects directory, locally.
 - Add the changes with `git add`, `git commit` ([write a good commit message](https://chris.beams.io/posts/git-commit/), if possible):

     ```bash